zimaxnet/orb-game/README.md

 # AIMCS - AI Multimodal Customer System

+---

+## 🆕 Changelog

+### 2024-07-15
+- Fixed a bug where the memory export endpoint (`/api/memory/export`) returned an empty array despite existing memories.
+The backend now correctly retrieves and exports all stored memories.
+- If the Memory Panel does not show memories, verify the backend is running the latest code and that the `/api/memory/export` endpoint returns data.
+Use `curl https://api.aimcs.net/api/memory/export` to check.

+---

 AIMCS is an advanced AI-powered chat system with memory, analytics, and multimodal capabilities, deployed on Azure with a React frontend and Node.js backend.

 ## 🚀 Features